Ben Graham Corp Logo The Ben Graham Corporation

 all information changes present themselves.

-Documents give substance to a process map.
+Documents give substance to a process flow chart.
 They enable us to assemble an otherwise nebulous collection of activities into an organized, reality-based system.
 Each Document is charted as a separate horizontal flow line that is identified at its beginning with a label.

 Labels

 Each Document in a Graham Process Map is represented as its own horizontal line.
-Each line begins with a Label that identifies the document.
-If you want to know what documents are in a process, read the Labels...or if you are working with the software, take a look at the Table of Contents report that lists all the Labels.
+Each line begins with a Label Process Flow Chart Labels that identifies the document.
+If you want to know what documents are in a process, read the Labels... or if you are working with the software, take a look at the Table of Contents report that lists all the Labels.

 Relationships between the documents are shown with Effects and Brackets.